Colorado Wily Winter

 My Honda Civic perched on the bank of Colorado's Big Thompson River.
 Only a beanbag-sized boulder stood between my bumper and the frigid waters fifteen feet below.
 Staring downward at jutting rocks and frozen snowdrifts, I shivered as I pictured myself struggling to save myself.
 Then, I tried to wrap my head around what happened.

 I was making my way up, what I called Bitch Hill, on the way to my apartment at the top of Moccasin Street.
-The steep roadway lay covered by a thick sheet of black ice, an invisible coating of iced water on a paved surface.
+The steep roadway lay covered by a thick sheet of black ice, an invisible coating of iced water.
 Having just moved to Colorado from New Orleans, I was clueless, and, without doubt, I had not mastered the perils of driving in high country.

 The locals gave advice mixed with a little chuckling, but nothing replaces experience and the right equipment.
 Tom, the owner of the Notch Top Cafe, grew up back East, steering on icy highways in the Appalachians.
 “Mountain roads can be treacherous during winter.
 You're gonna' need a special kinda' tire,” he said.

 As we visited at the counter while the coffee brewed, the aroma of the java and pastries wafted through the shop and warmed my heart--and my toes.
 Once he placed a hot cup in front of me, I drew a long sip.
 After scrutinizing his sky blue eyes framed by short blond hair, I determined he wasn’t kidding.
 But, in this toasty atmosphere, nothing seemed dangerous.

 "The tires have small metal spikes sticking out from the treads.
 Gives 'em more traction.”

 Still skeptical, I peered at him from the corner of my eye.
 "Really?"

 Tom shrugged and shook his head.
 "Not everybody gets 'em, but since you're not used to the conditions here, you'll probably need some."